 Researchers examined how humic acid and shilajit reacted with the virus.
 The results obtained showed higher activity with humic acid than with shilajit.
 The researchers explained that the molecular structure of pure humic acid differed from shilajit which accounts for the difference in reaction.

-In addition, the study also stressed that the antiviral properties associated with shilajit is the result of humic acid rather than fulvic acid .
+In addition, the study also stressed that the antiviral properties associated with shilajit are the result of humic acid rather than fulvic acid .

 Enhance Brain Activity